Monday, September 18, 2023

 The individual faces are more important because each is different, and worthy of a look-- no Photoshop or AI here.
 Mr. Perjovschi doesn't coast on autopilot-- he paid for each of those faces.
 His variety was stunning, and his sustained intensity was a little freaky.

 But at the same time, each individual face is less important than you'd think.
-The tiny faces blur together to create a single design affect.
+The tiny faces blur together to create a single design effect.

 After thousands and thousands of these obsessive faces, they tend to disintegrate into more abstract shapes-- lines gone crazy in a way slightly (but not totally) different from the craziness of the faces they echo.